Biography of Thomas Malthus

-Thomas Malthus was a Nineteenth Century writer famous for his population theory
+Thomas Malthus was a nineteenth century writer and cleric famous for his population theory.

 Between 14th-17th February 1766, Rookery, near Dorking, Surrey, England.

 Thomas Malthus was the sixth of seven children of Daniel Malthus, a small landowner and his wife Henrietta.
 Daniel counted David Hume and Jean Jacques Rousseau amongst his friends.